10 Best Wood Planers of 2024 – Reviews & Top Picks

 2. TACKLIFE TGGLA152 Electric Hand Planer – Best Value

-You may not want to buy the biggest and most expensive wood planer out there.
-If you’re more interested in the best wood planers for the money, then the TACKLIFE TGGLA152 Electric Hand Planer is our pick for the best value.
+You may not want to buy the biggest and most expensive wood planer.
+If you’re more interested in the best wood planers for the money, the TACKLIFE TGGLA152 Electric Hand Planer is our pick for the best value.

 It’s tough to beat the price on this model, and you get a lot of features for your money.
 This includes a solid power-to-weight ratio (6-amp/16,500 RPM @ 6.93 pounds) and a surprisingly high degree of accuracy.

-Why is this not our number one pick, then?
-In addition to offering fewer options, you are likely to experience issues with things like the leveling surface as well as maintenance of this product.
+Why isn’t the Tacklife our number-one pick?
+In addition to offering fewer options, you are likely to experience issues with the leveling surface and maintenance.

 3. Delta Power Tools Portable Planer – Premium Choice